Cucurbita pepo var. torticollia

 A beautiful early maturing, high yielding and vigorous bush type variety; produces bright yellow crookneck squashes; mild flavor, texture and color, perfect for raw eating in salads, grilled, roasted or stuffed; harvest at 2" for minis, or mature at 6"

-Crookneck Squash is an annual vegetable plant that is typically grown for its edible qualities.
+Crookneck Squash is an annual vegetable plant that is commonly grown for its edible qualities.
 The entire above-ground parts of the plant are edible, and can be harvested at any time in the season.
 The edible parts have a pleasant taste and a soft texture.

 The plant is most often used in the following ways: